madsbuch/blog/_posts/2016-10-27-proving-stuff-in-haskell.md

 The `Add` in the type definition is a type family defined in the source.
 It is defined as we would usually define addition over Peano naturals.

-To prove it we need to make an inhibitor to the that type.
-This is very simple for this case as the type level expression are directly reduced pr.
-Haskell semantics of type families.
+To prove it we need to make an inhibitor to that type.
+The program is very simple for this case as the Haskell compiler reduces the type level expression per semantics of type families.

 ```haskell
 onePlusOneEqualsTwo = Refl